 Scottish Steak Pie is THE dish to have on New Year’s Day.
 Who knew?

 Well, not us, until we saw everyone buying them on New Year’s Eve here in Scotland and wondered what was going on.
-This is a different, larger pie to the traditional Scotch Pie.
+This is a different, larger pie than the traditional Scotch Pie.
 If you want to make one of those you can find our recipe here.

 If you don’t know, New Year’s in Scotland is a pretty big deal.
-It even has its own name, Hogmanay, and the party lasts for more than just the one night!
+It even has its own name, Hogmanay, and the party lasts for more than just one night!

 Scottish Hogmanay (New Year) Traditions